JoinDevathon/Rammelkast-2016/README.md

+# SimpleMachines
+This is a project i made for Devathon 2016, it features a couple of standard machines, but you can add machines yourself!

+Just add SimpleMachines as an API create a class that implements Machine, use MachineManager.registerMachine(), register the recipe (machine.getRecipe()) and you're done!
+Ofcourse, you can also modify the source which is easier and works better :P.

 # Devathon Project
 This is the base layout for your Devathon Project.
 It includes several scripts to make running incredibly easy on Windows, Mac, and Linux.